The Ultimate Kick Start Guide To Launching A Social Media Advocacy Program

 Employees who advocate the brand can and will support your marketing effort but that should not be the driving force behind the program.

-Before launching your employee advocacy software tool, take time think about the structure of your content.
+Before launching your Employee Advocacy software tool, take time think about the structure of your content.
 Divide it up into logical sections most relevant to your internal target audience e.g. make sure the HR folks only see content relevant to them and their networks.
 If you don't do this, you'll find adoption of the tool will decline over time as the content becomes irrelevant for users.

 However, there’s a balance to be struck.
 Be careful not to put people in boxes based on their function.
-You also need to consider their motivation: are they looking to become a thought-leader or are they focused on their sales performance?
+You also need to consider their motivation: are they looking to become a thought leader or are they focused on their sales performance?
 Content categories can be set up based on what will engage the employees as well as on what the brand wants to amplify.

-Simply put, if you can't measure the impact of your Employee Advocacy journey you:
+If you can’t measure the impact of your Employee Advocacy journey you:

 • Won't know if you're achieving the objectives you set